jhochwald/PSNLog/docs/Write-NLogDebug.md

 ## PARAMETERS

 ### -Message
-Specifies the message to display.
+Specifies the debug message to send to the console.
-This parameter is required.
-You can also pipe a message string to Write-NLogVerbose.

 ```yaml
 Type: String